navanxt/Codewars-practice/README.md

 11. Array plus array :
 Get the sum of two arrays, ie, the sum of all their elements.
 P.S.
 Each array includes only integer numbers.
 Output is a number too.

+12. Sum of positive :
+You get an array of numbers, return the sum of all of the positives ones.
+If there is nothing to sum, the sum is default to 0.